 Believe in WE,

 Our team of certified counselors will help you meet your specific and unique needs.
-No two people are alike, and we will work to create your own personalized path to recovery.

 - Acceptance and commitment therapy (ACT)

 - Couples Therapy

 - Eye Movement Desensitization and Reprocessing (EMDR)

 - Solution-Focused Therapy also called Solution-Focused Brief Therapy (SFBT)

 Taking the right medication at the right time is often crucial in the recovery process that many either don’t pay attention to or simply can’t manage on their own.
 That’s when regularly scheduled injections make the most sense.
 Plus, the additional medical oversight may work to your advantage in keeping you on the path to a better outcome.

 Our Winston-Salem office is one of the few injection medication clinics in N.C.
 If you are a referring physician, click here.